projectara/greybus-spec/source/connection.rst

 capabilities, and as it does so, its version changes.
-If existing (or old) protocol handling code which complies with this specification can function properly with the new feature in place, only the minor version of the protocol will change.
-Any time a protocol changes in a way that requires the handling code be updated to function properly, the protocol's major version will change.
+If existing (or old) protocol handling code which complies with this specification can function properly with the new feature in place, only the minor version of the protocol shall change.
+Any time a protocol changes in a way that requires the handling code be updated to function properly, the protocol's major version shall change.

 Two modules may implement different versions of a protocol, and as a result they shall negotiate a common version of the protocol to